tektechnologies/SAFE-fracking-site/Project-Planning/WixSetUp.md

 - add back social media links for instagram, youtube
 - test links for all three social media
 - test get involved form on website - sends to email address
+- update text on the get involved page